 No person shall dispense or otherwise distribute in an Academy or on Academy property a family planning drug or device.
-Additionally, any officer, agent, or employee of the Board is prohibited from referring a student for an abortion or assisting a student in obtaining an abortion.
+Additionally, any academy official, member of the Board, or employee of the Board who is not the parent or legal guardian of the student involved is prohibited from referring a student for an abortion or assisting a student in obtaining an abortion.